Kylie Jenner Reportedly Wants More Kids With Travis Scott, But Wants To Wait To Get Pregnant Again

 Kylie Jenner and Travis Scott have been making headlines all week.
 The couple, who recently appeared together in GQ Magazine, are at the center of pregnancy rumors, and sources are now revealing if Kylie wants more children with her rapper boyfriend.

 According to a July 19 report by Hollywood Life, Kylie Jenner would love to have more children with her boyfriend, Travis Scott, in the future.
-The Keeping Up with the Kardashians stars and the rapper welcomed their first child, daughter Stormi Webster, back in February, and have been dodging more pregnancy rumors ever since.
+The Keeping Up With the Kardashians stars and the rapper welcomed their first child, daughter Stormi Webster, back in February, and have been dodging more pregnancy rumors ever since.

-Sources tell the outlet that while Kylie doesn’t want to have more kids in the future, that she is still adjusting to being a mother of one, and that she has no immediate plans to have more babies with Travis anytime soon.
+Sources tell the outlet that while Kylie doesn’t want to have more kids in the future, that she is still adjusting to being a mother, and that she has no immediate plans to have more babies with Travis anytime soon.

 “Kylie would love to wait to get pregnant again because she is still adjusting to being a Mom of one.
 Its definitely something she wants to do again but in the more distant future.
 She hopes that it will take a few years before any of that happens but at the same time she isn’t actively trying to thwart a pregnancy,” a source revealed.